 Cost of accommodation in Egypt

-Expats will find that accommodation prices in Egypt vary according to area, and of course, the size and quality of accommodation.
-Living in large cities will push the price of rent up, while expats living in smaller towns or rural areas will find lower prices.
+You will find that accommodation prices in Egypt vary according to area, and of course, the size and quality of accommodation.
+Living in large cities will push rent prices up, while living in smaller towns or rural areas is more affordable.
 Apartments in the city centre are also pricier than those in outlying suburbs.

-New arrivals to Egypt will also need to account for the cost of utilities as part of their monthly rental budget.
-This cost can be driven up by the constant use of air conditioning, which can be a necessity in Egypt's hot climate.
+You will also need to account for the cost of utilities as part of your monthly rental budget.
+This cost can be driven up by the constant use of air conditioning, which can be a necessity in Egypt’s hot climate.

 Cost of transport in Egypt